ArtemPt239/rainbow-track/README.md

 <img src="img/offline_indicator.png" width="300"/>

-Known limitations:
+### Known limitations:

-In the current version, it is impossible to set tags or a description when starting a new timer.
+- In the current version, it is impossible to set tags or a description when starting a new timer.
 The only configurable property of the new timer is its project.

+- Internet connection is required for the extension to function

 # Installation